 Zoning and land use changes will increase the amount of potential development for residential, commercial and office development.
-This will make a large portion of the area mixed-use office, allowing for new office development and easy use-conversions to office, which will create much-needed supply in this tight submarket.

 The existing growth versus